NobukoYano/LibraryApp/README.md

 # Features
 **1. Add a book**
-you can add a book
+you can add your book
  - enter isbn code and search (extract infos from openbd API) or
  - enter all information manually.

 **2. Borrow a book**
 you can borrow a book if it's available. you can also see all of borrowed books on My Bookshelf and return it.